tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    to the backend, who terminates the connection.
 This is referred to as "ECH acceptance".

-Upon receiving the server's response, the client determines whether ECH was accepted or rejected and proceeds with the handshake accordingly.
+Upon receiving the server's response, the client determines whether or not ECH was accepted and proceeds with the handshake accordingly.
 (See
 {{client-behavior}} for details.)

 # Encrypted ClientHello Configuration {#ech-configuration}